kizitonwose/CountryPickerView/README.md

   ```swift
     func sectionTitleForPreferredCountries(in countryPickerView: CountryPickerView) -> String?
   ```
-  **Note:** You have to return a non-empty array of countries as well as the section title if you wish to show preferred countries on the list.
-Returning only the array will not work, the section title is required.
+  **Note:** You have to return a non-empty array of countries from `preferredCountries(in countryPickerView: CountryPickerView)` as well as this section title if you wish to show preferred countries on the list.
+Returning only the array or title will not work.

 - Show **ONLY** the preferred countries section on the list.
   ```swift